Ferryville in Crawford County, Wisconsin — The American Midwest (Great Lakes)

 Erected 2009 by the Wisconsin Historical Society.
 (Marker Number 528.)

 Marker series.
 This marker is included in the Wisconsin Historical Society marker series.

 Location.
 43° 20.815′ N, 91° 5.771′ W. Marker is in Ferryville, Wisconsin, in Crawford County.
 Marker is on Main Street (State Highway 35) near Hickory Street, on the right when traveling south.
+Marker is next to an observation deck that overlooks the Mississippi River.
 Touch for map.
-Marker is next to an observation deck that overlooks the Mississippi River.
 Marker is in this post office area: Ferryville WI 54628, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Walnut Mound Veterans Memorial (approx. 7 miles away); Winneshiek’s Landing (approx. 7.8 miles away); Chief Win-no-shik, the Elder (approx. 7.8 miles away); Black Hawk Trail (approx. 8 miles away); a different marker also named Black Hawk Trail (approx. 8 miles away); Black Hawk and Winnebago Trail (approx. 8.3 miles away); Rafting on the Mississippi (approx. 8.4 miles away); a different marker also named Black Hawk Trail (approx. 8½ miles away).

 More about this marker.
 The dedication of the marker was on September 28, 2009.
 Neil Shively, retired bureau chief of the Milwaukee Sentinel, was instrumental in the creation of the text and with the fund raising for the marker.
 Ferryville Vision and Promotion Board had been the local sponsor, organizer and leader for the marker.

 Also see . . .